 Dr. Hiroyuki Fujita, Founder and CEO, Quality Electrodynamics

-Chief Technical Officer, MR Division, Canon Medical Systems Corporation
+Chief Technology Officer, CT-MR Division, Canon Medical Systems Corporation (CMSC)

 Honorary Consul of Japan in Cleveland

-In 2018, Dr. Fujita was appointed as Honorary Consul of Japan in Cleveland by the Embassy of Japan and the United States Department of State.
-As Honorary Consul, Dr. Fujita will protect the welfare of local Japanese residents and promote cultural exchanges in the region where the Government of Japan has no office established.
-Expected responsibilities include, but are not limited to, supporting Japanese-American companies and various cultural activities hosted by the Embassy or Consulate General of Japan.
-His northeast Ohio jurisdiction includes the counties of Ashland, Ashtabula, Cuyahoga, Columbiana, Erie, Geauga, Huron, Lake, Lorain, Mahoning, Medina, Portage, Richland, Stark, Summit, Trumbull, Tuscarawas, and Wayne counties.
+In 2018, Dr. Fujita was appointed Honorary Consul of Japan in Cleveland by the Embassy of Japan and the United States Department of State.
+As Honorary Consul, Dr. Fujita is responsible for promoting cultural exchanges in the region by supporting Japanese-American companies and various cultural activities hosted by the Embassy or Consulate General of Japan.
+His northeast Ohio jurisdiction includes Ashland, Ashtabula, Cuyahoga, Columbiana, Erie, Geauga, Huron, Lake, Lorain, Mahoning, Medina, Portage, Richland, Stark, Summit, Trumbull, Tuscarawas, and Wayne counties.

-Dr. Fujita is a frequent invited lecturer at various institutions, organizations and conferences for national and international audiences.
-In addition, he published his autobiography, “A Pathfinder” from Shogakukan, Japan, in October 2013.
-Dr. Fujita attended Waseda University in Tokyo, Japan and completed his Bachelor of Arts in Mathematics and Physics at Monmouth College in Monmouth, Illinois.
+Dr. Fujita is a frequently invited lecturer at various institutions, organizations, and conferences for national and international audiences.
+In addition, he published his autobiography, “A Pathfinder” from Shogakukan, Japan, in October 2013, and a second book, “Fail Fast!
+Creating the Future by Learning Lessons from Our Mistakes”, Wedge, Tokyo, 2021.
+Dr. Fujita attended Waseda University in Tokyo, Japan, and completed his Bachelor of Arts in Mathematics and Physics at Monmouth College in Monmouth, Illinois.
 He received his doctorate in Physics from Case Western Reserve University in Cleveland, Ohio.

-Dr. Fujita founded Quality Electrodynamics (QED) in 2006 and by 2009 was recognized by Forbes Magazine in the Top 20 List of “America’s Most Promising Companies” and granted the Ohio Governor’s Excellence in Exporting E-Award.
-In 2010, Dr. Fujita received the Industrial Manufacturing Ernst & Young Entrepreneur of the Year Award, Northeast Ohio, and also received the Outstanding Recent Alumni Award for Exemplary Professional Achievement and Service to Case Western Reserve University.
+Dr. Fujita founded Quality Electrodynamics (QED) in 2006 and, by 2009, was recognized by Forbes Magazine in the Top 20 List of “America’s Most Promising Companies” and granted the Ohio Governor’s Excellence in Exporting E-Award.
+In 2010, Dr. Fujita received the Industrial Manufacturing Ernst & Young Entrepreneur of the Year Award, Northeast Ohio, and the Outstanding Recent Alumni Award for Exemplary Professional Achievement and Service to Case Western Reserve University.

 In recognition of growing an impactful, high-tech manufacturing company in the United States of America, President Barack Obama and First Lady Michelle Obama invited Dr. Fujita to be an honored guest and sit in the First Lady’s Box at the 2012 State of the Union Address.
-Dr. Fujita received the 2013 Presidential “E” Award for Export from the U.S. Department of Commerce for QED’s’ significant contribution to the US Export Expansion program.
-In 2019, QED earned the President’s “E Star” Award for continuing US export growth for another four consecutive years.
-Dr. Fujita was named one of the most influential 100 people for Japan in NIKKEI Business, January, 2014.
-In 2015 he was named Case Western Reserve Radiology Alumnus of the Year and also received the Consul General’s Commendation from the Japanese Ministry of Foreign Affairs for his contribution to enhance the relationship between Japan and the United States of America.
+In 2013, Dr. Fujita received the Presidential “E” Award for Export from the U.S. Department of Commerce for QED’s’ significant contribution to the U.S. Export Expansion program.